muratk3n/thirdwave/en/tweets/2020/week27a.md

 OBOR is the chinese Communist’s method of bribing local officials to take on crippling debt for overpriced projects that are then built by chinese slave labor.
-The chinese workers are brought into “work camps” and fed by the CCP.
+The chinese workers are brought into 'work camps' and fed by the CCP.
 There is next to zero local positive GDP impact

 And the CCP expects payments on the projects to be made in USD.
 It’s